TobyJavascript/spo-tui-fy/README.md

 # Spotify TUI Control Panel

 **Spotify TUI Control Panel** is a terminal-based interface that allows you to control Spotify playback directly from your terminal.
-With simple commands, you can **skip tracks**, **go back to previous tracks**, **pause/resume** playback, and **view the currently playing track**.
+With simple commands, you can **skip tracks**, **go back to previous tracks**, **pause/resume** playback, **view the currently playing track** and **change volume**.
 It provides a lightweight and intuitive way to interact with Spotify without leaving the command line.

 ---